 A hidden triple occurs when three cells in a row, column, or block contain the same three numbers, or a subset of those three.
 The three cells also contain other candidates.

 In the above example, 1, 2, and 5 (shown in red) are a hidden triple.
 Those three numbers are only seen in three squares in the row.
 Since they only appear there, those three squares MUST contain 1 or 2 or 5 and no other numbers.
 For that reason, the other candidates can be removed from those squares as shown crossed out in red.

 Keep in mind that, as with naked triples, some of the cells of a hidden triple might only contain a subset of the three numbers that form the triple.
 You can see this in the above example with the cell that only contains 1 and 2.

-There is a hidden triple in the following interactive example.
-Can you find it?
+There are two hidden triples in the following interactive example.
+Can you find them?